 - University of South Carolina (John Kupfer)

 - University of Tennessee (Paul Armsworth)

-The Southeast CASC works with regional partners in the Southeast to identify global change-related information needed by natural and cultural resource managers, including physical and biological research, ecological forecasting, and multi-scale modeling.
+The Southeast CASC works with regional partners in the Southeast to identify global change-related information needed by natural and cultural resource managers, including physical, biological, and social research, ecological forecasting, and multi-scale modeling.